 The problems extend elsewhere – the plot only serves to connect fight scenes and bring back old characters.
 It has a conceptual laziness that feels as though minimal effort has been made to do anything more than that.
 (It is a problem shared by all of the live-action Teenage Mutant Ninja Turtles films – take the Turtles out as characters and the films feel like insipid castoff Disney tv movies).
 Not to mention the bizarreness of the way the early 1990s computer systems are seen as working – the Turtles find a file that has been left open on the lab computer and try to access further details, resulting in bizarre technical claims like “If the database is coded, the whole system might go down.’

-Subsequently, the Teenage Mutant Ninja Turtles appeared in the animated TNMT (2007) and the live-action reboot Teenage Mutant Ninja Turtles (2014) and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016).
+Subsequently, the Teenage Mutant Ninja Turtles appeared in the animated TNMT (2007); the live-action reboot Teenage Mutant Ninja Turtles (2014) and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016); and the animated crossover film Batman vs Teenage Mutant Ninja Turtles (2019).

 Director Michael Pressman made a handful of other films with the likes of The Great Dynamite Chase (1976), The Bad News Bears in Breaking Training (1977), Boulevard Nights (1979), Some Kind of Hero (1982) and Doctor Detroit (1983).
 Since then, Pressman has been working as a director and producer in television.
 His one other film of genre interest was the quasi-ghost story To Gillian on Her 37th Birthday (1996).